 [(‘first time eating’, 1), (‘time eating there’, 1), (‘eating there tonight, 1), (‘there tonight,’ 1), (‘tonight, and’, 1), (‘, and it’, 1) (‘and it was’,1), (‘was a great’, 1), (‘a great experience’, 1)]

-Generally, a document in a large corpus could be represented as a vector consisting of all the words/grams in the corpus dictionary and their frequency, which could be a sparse vector with lots of zero values.
+Generally, a document in a large corpus could be represented as a vector consisting of all the words/grams in the corpus dictionary and their frequency, which would usually be a sparse vector with lots of zero values.

 Topic modeling

-In machine learning and natural language processing, a topic model is a type of statistical model for discovering the abstract "topics" that occur in a collection of documents.
-Topic modeling is a frequently used text-mining tool for discovery of hidden semantic structures in a text body.
-Intuitively, given that a document is about a particular topic, one would expect particular words to appear in the document more or less frequently: "service" and "waiter" will appear more often in documents about service, "food" and "delicious" will appear in documents about foods, and "the" and "is" will appear equally in both.
-A document typically concerns multiple topics in different proportions; thus, in a document that is 10% about service and 90% about foods, there would probably be about 9 times more food words than service words.
-The "topics" produced by topic modeling techniques are clusters of similar words.
-A topic model captures this intuition in a mathematical framework, which allows examining a set of documents and discovering, based on the statistics of the words in each, what the topics might be and what each document's balance of topics is.
+Topic is the subject of conversation or discussion in the text.
+Topic modeling, a process to extract topics via mathematical or statistical methods, is one of primary interest of natural language processing and text mining.
+Abstractly, topic is the hidden semantic structure in a text body [1], while in text mining, a topic is practically considered as recurring patterns as co-occurring words in a corpus [2].
+Assuming that a document is about a particular topic, particular words are expected to appear more or less frequently.
+For example, "service" and "waiter" will appear more often in reviews about service, "taste" and "delicious" will appear in reviews about foods quality, while the background words, like ‘restaurant’, and white noise words like ‘the’ and ‘is’ also exist.
+A document typically consists of multiple topics in different proportions [3].
+A restaurant review could be considered as 10% about the service and 90% about the food quality, if there are 9 times more food words then service words.

+In order to separate the meaningful patterns from the background and white noise words, topic modeling techniques usually go through the whole collection of documents first, identify outstanding topics based on the statistics of the words, and then extrapolate backwards to assign individual document under certain topic.

 Generative Statistical Models

 Generative Statistical Model is one important way to extract latent sematic topics from document.
 A generative model is a model for randomly generating observed data values, typically given some hidden parameters.
-Given a dictionary over a corpus, the probability of generating a particular document could be modeled as a joint probability of all word observed.
+Given a dictionary over a corpus, the probability of generating a particular document could be modeled as a joint probability of all words observed.

 Unigram Model

 The simplest generative model used in text mining is unigram model, which is also the basis of other advanced generative models.
-It assumes that each document is formed by generating words independently, based on an assumption that the bag-of-words representation of language should satisfy a consistency rule called exchangeability.
-If we imagine generating a new language from our generative model, producing a large and ever-growing corpus of text, all statistical properties of the text should be homogeneous: the probability of finding a particular word at a given location in the stream of text should be the same everywhere in the stream [2].
+It assumes that each document is formed by generating words independently, based on an assumption that the bag-of-words representation of text should satisfy a consistency rule called exchangeability [2].
+If we imagine generating a new language from our generative model, producing a large and ever-growing corpus of text, all statistical properties of the text should be homogeneous: “the probability of finding a particular word at a given location in the stream of text should be the same everywhere in the stream” [2].

 For example, under the unigram model, the probability of generating a five words sentence of ‘it was a great experience’ is calculated as p(‘it’, ‘was’, ‘a’, ‘great’, ‘experience’)= p(‘it’) p(‘a’) p(‘great’)p(‘experience’), where the probability of each word is evaluated based on a large corpus as the frequency of words divided by the total word frequency.
 Here the latent topic could be considered as the word distribution to generate the sentences.
 Some documents with a ‘service’ topic could have a word distribution where ‘table’ and ‘waiter’ could have a high distribution.